bablokb/circuitpython-vameter/README.md

 Installation (Raspberry Pi)
 ---------------------------

+There is a native build of CircuitPython for the Raspberry Pi, but that build is extremely slow and not usable yet.
+The better option is to use _Blinka_, an emulation layer which provides classes and methods usually missing in a native python installation.
+Blinka runs on various SBCs, the Raspberry Pi is only the most prominent example.

-You can install the program also on a Raspberry Pi (or any other SBC with Blinka-support):
+You can install the project on a Raspberry Pi (or any other Debian-based SBC with Blinka-support) using:

     sudo tools/install-pi

-This installs the program, Blinka and all necessary libraries to `/usr/local/cp-vameter`.
+This installs the project files, Blinka and all necessary libraries to `/usr/local/cp-vameter`.
 To run the program, just use the command `cp-vameter`.
 This assumes that `/usr/local/bin` is within your path.

 Note that the installation is quite slow, because the install-command installs everything to a python-virtenv.
-Especially download, compile and install of numpy takes a lot of time, even on the faster PIs.
+Especially download, compile and install of numpy takes a lot of time, even on the faster Pis.
 For running the program, a Pi-Zero is more than sufficient.

+Also note that Blinka currently only supports SPI-displays with 16-bit colors.

 Usage
 -----